SongDrop/vscode-azure/README.md

 ---

-## After that, just input these values when prompted, and your email service will be up and running within 5 minutes:
+## After that, just input these values when prompted, and your VSCode service will be up and running within 5 minutes:

 ```
 Enter VM username [azureuser]: